 Solicitors are not qualified to offer advice on flood risk, but there are a various searches that may be carried out by the purchaser or by their lawyers which can figure out the risks in Burton Bradstock.
 The standard completed inquiry forms supplied to a buyer’s lawyer (where the Conveyancing Protocol is adopted) incorporates a standard inquiry of the vendor to determine if the premises has suffered from flooding.
 In the event that the premises has been flooded in past and is not notified by the owner, then a purchaser could bring a compensation claim as a result of such an inaccurate response.
 A buyer’s solicitors should also carry out an enviro report.
 This should reveal if there is a recorded flood risk.
 If so, additional inquiries should be initiated.

-What does commercial conveyancing in Burton Bradstock cover?
+How does conveyancing in Burton Bradstock differ for newly converted properties?

 Most buyers of new build property in Burton Bradstock come to us having been asked by the builder to exchange contracts and commit to the purchase even before the property is built.
 This is because new home sellers in Burton Bradstock tend to acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Burton Bradstock or who has acted in the same development.